 The discovery of oil in Van, Texas, by the Pure Oil Company created an oil boom town 60 miles east of Dallas.
 Residents still celebrate the find.

 Pure Oil Company’s Jarman No. 1 discovery well initially produced 3,500 barrels of oil a day.
-By April 1930, the Van oilfield was producing 20,000 barrels a day.
+By April 1930, the Van oilfield was producing 20,000 barrels of oil a day.

-With 15-foot welded joints and three 10-horsepower Reed and Cogswell steam pumps, Van Syckel’s pipeline transported 80 barrels of oil per hour – the equivalent of 300 teamster wagons working for 10 hours.
+With 15-foot welded joints and three, 10-horsepower Reed and Cogswell steam pumps, Van Syckel’s pipeline transported 80 barrels of oil in one hour – the equivalent of 300 teamster wagons hauling for 10 hours.

 At the same time, the Pennsylvania Tubing Company was laying a seven-mile, six-inch pipeline from Pithole Creek to another well.
-With their livelihoods threatened, teamsters sabotaged the pipeline until armed guards intervened.
+With their livelihoods threatened, teamsters frequently attempted to sabotage the pipeline until armed guards intervened.

 “The day that the Van Syckel pipeline began to run oil a revolution began in the business.
 After the Drake well it is the most important event in the history of the Oil Regions,” notes Ida Tarbell in her History of the Standard Oil Company.
 Also see Trans-Alaska Pipeline History.